 June Massey is our SpLD (Specific Learning Difficulties) Tutor who supports students with a diagnosed SpLD, providing advice on learning strategies, assessments and communication with tutors.

 We also support students to access an Initial Diagnostic Assessment if this is something you would like to explore.
 This is the first step in accessing the DSA (Disabled Students' Allowances).

-Within Ridley we have two designated safeguarding officers.
-Catherine Wright is the first point of contact for students training as Ordinands and Kayleigh Prince for students within the Ridley Lay Ministry stream.
+Within Ridley we have two designated safeguarding officers, Andrew Dunlop and Kayleigh Prince, who is Safeguarding Lead for Ridley Lay Ministry.
 If you are facing any safeguarding issues or concerns, please do not hesitate to get in contact.